DETERMINING MOISTURE CONTENT & DENSITY OF SOILS,

 This test method describes the procedure used in determining the in-place density and moisture content of soils, cold-in-place recycled asphalt pavement, soil aggregate sub-base, soil lime sub-base, and cement treated granular base or sub-base by the use of nuclear method.

-In addition to complying with IM 206, an operator, to determine the moisture content and density of soils, bases, and sub-bases with a nuclear gauge, must first demonstrate knowledge and proficiency in various related areas that may affect the test result.
+In addition to complying with IM 206 (as applicable), an operator, to determine the moisture content and density of soils, bases, and sub-bases with a nuclear gauge, must first demonstrate knowledge and proficiency in various related areas that may affect the test result.
 The specific areas will be determined by and demonstrated to the satisfaction of the District Materials Engineer or an authorized representative.

 1. A recognized nuclear moisture-density gauge containing a radioisotope, detectors and related circuitry.
 The gauge shall be capable of determining densities by either the backscatter or direct transmission methods.

 2. A reference standard for the purpose of taking standard counts, and for checking equipment operation.

 3. A drill rod and combination guide-scraper plate for preparing the testing site.

 1. Place the reference standard in a position recommended by the manufacturer to obtain standard counts.

 2. Allow the gauge to warm up as suggested by the manufacturer.